BrandenLaCour/dungeonhero/README.md

 *Sometimes the map tries to re-render itself during combat, but its more of a cosmetic issue than funtionality

+*If you don't start moving your character right away, you can get into battle, and the battle text won't go away

 *Set timeout is used alot to delay actions, this sometimes causes bugs during combat and you have to reset to fix it.

-*Don't reload your browser because there is no save fucntion at the current moment.

 *Occasional bugs during battle if you try to pick actions too soon one after the other, so play patiently at the moment.